Arts in criminal justice

 Local practice development

-From October 2019, the National Criminal Justice Arts Alliance (NCJAA) is embarking on a 12-month local practice development project to scope arts in criminal justice settings in the Buckinghamshire region.
-Funded by the Rothschild Foundation, the project will explore models of good practice and foster collaborative working in order to support the Foundation’s further investment in this area.
-The long-term aim is to inform sustainable models of delivery for quality arts in criminal justice across Buckinghamshire.
+From October 2019, the National Criminal Justice Arts Alliance (NCJAA) embarked on a 12-month local practice development project to scope arts in criminal justice settings in the Buckinghamshire region.
+Funded by the Rothschild Foundation, the project explored models of good practice and fostered collaborative working in order to support the Foundation’s further investment in this area.
+The long-term aim was to inform sustainable models of delivery for quality arts in criminal justice across Buckinghamshire.

-Over the next 12 months in the Buckinghamshire region, the NCJAA will:
+Through the project in the Buckinghamshire region, the NCJAA:

-- Reach out to key partners – such as prison governors, heads of learning and skills and local or specialist arts organisations
+- Reached out to key partners – such as prison governors, heads of learning and skills and local or specialist arts organisations

-- Scope current arts activity in local prisons
+- Scoped current arts activity in local prisons

-- Hold a series of meetings and training events
+- Held a series of meetings and training events

-- Make investment recommendations to the Rothschild Foundation.
+- Made investment recommendations to the Rothschild Foundation.

 About the Rothschild Foundation

 The Rothschild Foundation continues the philanthropic tradition of the Rothschild family and their longstanding support of the arts, heritage, environment and social welfare.
 Based at Waddesdon Manor, the Foundation operates two open grant programmes both focusing on Buckinghamshire.
 Collaboration is an important element of the Foundation’s work, and it engages with a wide variety of partners to develop activity for the benefit of its local community.
 The Rothschild Foundation continues its commitment to initiatives in criminal justice settings which support rehabilitation and desistance from crime.